WilliamRagstad/Font-Manager/faq.md

 - **Q: Why can't I drag and drop anymore?**
-A: It depends on if you're running Font Manager as Administrator, in such case, restart the program with user privileges.
+A: It depends on if you're running Font Manager as Administrator, in such case, restart the program with user (normal) privileges.

 - **Q: How do I rename fonts in Font Manager?**
 - A: There is no way to do it inside the program itself.
-Therefore you'll just need to rename the font directory itself inside the following folder: `C:\Users\[USERNAME]\Documents\csgo\Font Manager\Fonts`
+Therefore you'll just need to rename the font directory itself inside the following folder: `C:\Users\[USERNAME]\Documents\Font Manager\Fonts`

 - **Q: How do I uninstall Font Manager?**
 - A: Well, there is not uninstaller.
 So you must delete the folder and the program yourself:
-  1. Delete the folder: `C:\Users\[USERNAME]\Documents\csgo\Font Manager`
+  1. Delete the folder: `C:\Users\[USERNAME]\Documents\Font Manager`
   2. Delete: `Font Manager.exe`
   3. **Done!** It's all gone :)